yrahul3910/raise/README.md

 </a>&nbsp;
 </p> <hr />

-# NOTICE: Installation issues

-I am currently investigating an installation issue.
-If `pip3 install raise_utils` does not work (and it likely will not), please try regressing to an earlier version such as 2.0.0.
-Sorry for the trouble!

 # The RAISE package

 The RAISE package is an attempt to unify code, and incorporate PEP8 standards.
 The package takes a modular, object-oriented design, with each part of the ML pipeline encapsulated in a class.
 The purpose is to allow a streamlined, easy to read interface that allows for explainability of code, to enforce programming standards, and improve maintainability.